IABTechLab/uid2docs/README.md

-# Unified ID 2.0 Framework Overview
+# Unified ID 2.0 Overview
 English | [Japanese](README-ja.md)

 This page provides the following information about the Unified ID 2.0 (UID2) framework: